-This innovative micro-credential offered in conjunction to Mason, Hayes and Curran, is designed to meet the specific need for education and training in legal statues and the application of those in practice for all health, social care and policing professionals working in the area of child protection and welfare.
+This innovative micro-credential is a collaborative project between Mason, Hayes and Curran, and Trinity College.
+It is designed to meet the specific need for education and training in legal statues and the application of those in practice for all health, social care and policing professionals working in the area of child protection and welfare.

 This MC is offered to a wide range of health, social care and policing professionals working in the area of child protection and welfare.
 Additionally, it is of relevance to a range of other front-line practitioners engaged in child protection and welfare work, include those working in the domestic violence sector and HSE employees in the disability and primary care sector.

 Finally, the area of child protection and welfare is a key priority for work-force development in the public sector and across civil society in Ireland.
 This responsive MC will therefore be relevant to a broader range of professionals up-skilling in this subject.